Environmental Factors That Influence 5 Areas of Child Development

 Ways to Help a Child Grow

-There are socio-economic trends that can influence child development.
 It is true that poorer families are at a disadvantage when it comes to providing the richest environment for a child to grow.
-Many families must rely on public education that may not be the best in their area.
+Many families must rely on public education, which may not be the best option in their area.
 What if a child needs special services to aid development?
 What if the parents spend most of their time working multiple jobs just to keep a roof over their heads?
-Children living in poverty may also have poor nutrition, limiting their ability to reach their potential.
+Children living in poverty may also have poor nutrition, limiting their ability to reach their full potential.

 Get involved with your child's schooling.
 Check and see if your local school has a child development program.
 Your community may even have an early intervention program for little ones who qualify.
 Head Start is a national program in the US that provides developmental assistance to low-income children from birth to age five.
 When my children were toddlers, we took free classes designed to help child development and parenting skills.
 It was a county program I happened to hear about from another parent.